Philippa Spurway Interior Architect

 Construction Of Garage Roof

-Over the last three days the garage timber for the finish ceiling has been fitted to lay on the joists, next the roof membrane and last the insulation.
+Over the past three days, the timber for the finished ceiling of the garage has been fitted onto the joists.
+Next comes the instruction of the roof membrane, followed by the insulation.

-All that is left to do now is the roof tiles and fitting the Velux window over the storage room.
+All that remains now is the lay the roof tiles and install the Velux window above the storage room.

 8E2FAE80-3CDF-4420-9714-72ABFCF04126_1_105_c